ASU Law alum climbs to leadership in energy sector

 When Jeff Guldner graduated from the Sandra Day O’Connor College of Law at Arizona State University with a JD in 1996, he never imagined his career would take him from environmental law to the top of the energy sector.
 His journey, however, has been filled with unexpected turns, valuable learning experiences and meaningful networking.

-From his first days in law school to his leadership role at Pinnacle West Captial Corporation and Arizona Public Service Company, Guldner has learned that staying open to new opportunities, investing in personal growth and empowering others are the keys to navigating the ever-evolving world of law and energy.
+From his first days in law school to his leadership role at Pinnacle West Capital Corporation and Arizona Public Service Company, Guldner has learned that staying open to new opportunities, investing in personal growth and empowering others are the keys to navigating the ever-evolving world of law and energy.

 In 1996, Guldner relocated from his Navy base in Seattle to Phoenix with his wife and ASU Law welcomed him with open arms.